symfony/symfony-docs/reference/constraints/Unique.rst

 Validates that all the elements of the given collection are unique (none of them is present more than once).
 By default elements are compared strictly, so ``'7'`` and ``7`` are considered different elements (a string and an integer, respectively).
-If you want any other comparison logic to be applied, use the `normalizer`_ option.
+If you want to apply any other comparison logic, use the `normalizer`_ option.

 .. seealso::